A combinatorial description of stability for toric vector bundles: Stability of equivariant vector bundles

-\begin{rem} As explained in Remark 2.4 of \cite{HNS}, to prove that some equivariant bundle $\sE$ is $\alpha$-semistable, it is sufficient to verify that $\mu_\alpha(\sF)<\mu_\alpha(\sE)$ holds for every equivariant saturated subsheaves $\sF$. \end{rem}
+\begin{rem} As explained in Remark 2.4 of \cite{HNS}, to prove that some equivariant bundle $\cE$ is $\alpha$-semistable, it is sufficient to verify that $\mu_\alpha(\cF)<\mu_\alpha(\cE)$ holds for every equivariant saturated\footnote{A subsheaf $\cF$ of a torsion-free sheaf $\cE$ is called saturated if $\cE/\cF$ is torsion-free.} subsheaf $\cF$. \end{rem}

-We will need the following combinatorial description of equivariant saturated subsheaves of $\sE$.
+We will need the following combinatorial description of equivariant saturated subsheaves of $\cE$.

-\begin{thm}[Proposition 2.3 of \cite{HNS} or Corollary 0.0.2. \cite{DDK}] Let $\sE$ be a rank $r$-equivariant vector bundle on a smooth complete toric variety $X$.
-Via the Klyachko classification, $\sE$ corresponds to a $\bZ$-filtration $(E^i(j))_{j\in\bZ}$ of $E\cong\bC^r$ for each ray $\rho_i\in\Sigma(1)$.
+\begin{thm}[Proposition 2.3 of \cite{HNS} or Corollary 0.0.2. \cite{DDK}] Let $\cE$ be a rank-$r$ equivariant reflexive sheaf on a smooth complete toric variety $X$.
+Via the Klyachko classification, $\cE$ corresponds to a $\bZ$-filtration $(E^i(j))_{j\in\bZ}$ of $E\cong\bC^r$ for each ray $\rho_i\in\Sigma(1)$.

-The equivariant saturated subsheaves $\sF$ of $\sE$ are then in one-to-one correspondence with the subfiltrations
+The equivariant saturated subsheaves $\cF$ of $\cE$ are then in one-to-one correspondence with the subfiltrations

 for some vector subspace $F\subseteq E$. \end{thm}